HantosNorbert/Raymarching-in-Jack/README.md

 ![grayscale](media/grayscale.png)

 *The grayscale prototype image created with Shadertoy.
-To speed up the computation for Jack/Hack, some parameters are fine-tuned but had an odd visual effect.
+To speed up the computation for Jack/Hack, some parameters are fine-tuned but have an odd visual effect.
 For example, the curved horizon is due to the low visibility distance threshold*

 &nbsp;